-• This little fellow makes it a regular habit to "lay in supplies!"
+This little fellow makes it a regular habit to "lay in supplies"!
 He knows there may be lean winters ahead when he'll need all the extra food he can save.

-But, of course, this little squirrel is no wiser than many thrifty Clevelanders who regularly put aside part of their earnings in savings accounts at Society.
-Today more than 200,000 people save at Society for Savings-all looking forward to the times when they'll enjoy their savings most!
+But, of course, this little squirrel is no wiser than the more than 300,000 thrifty Greater Clevelanders who regularly put aside part of their earnings in savings accounts at Society.